buxtronix/glowforge-psu/README.md

 to combine a bunch of information from various posts, as well as what myself and others found.

+> [!TIP]
+> Please contribute here if you can.
+Any additional or improved
+> information will be greatly appreciated by many.

 > [!CAUTION]
 > This information involves working with lethal voltages (400-22,000 volts)
 > and high power laser radiation!